mesosphere-backup/dcos-docker/README.md

 - Alternatively, you can use VirtualBox 5.0.18 and Vagrant 1.8.1 or later.

-## Github Pull Request (PR) Labels

-Various labels used on pull requests and what they mean

- - `Work in progress` The code is a work in progress / not yet ready to be reviewed or acted upon by others.
-It can be handy to open up a PR in order to share work / ideas with others.
-Use this label to indicate the PR isn't intended to be reviewed or merged.
- - `Request for comment` The code is some idea which may or may not land, but there are questions if the approach is right.
-Review should focus on whether or not it is overall a good idea to do this and how to structure it.
- - `Ready for review` The author thinks the PR is ready to land, and is looking for a review in order to get it in.
-The PR may bounce back to "work in progress" or "request for comment" if it needs more work or discussion.
-Might also just do all the review and fixup with the label attached.

 ## Quick Start

 1. Put a `dcos_generate_config.sh` in the root of this directory.